Octatum/SmileAbroad/content/blog/2018-10-11-what-i-wish-i’d-known-and-what-you-should-know-about-going-to-mexico-for-medical-travel-purposes.md

 I mean, I asked myself this: Are my kidneys going to disappear?
 (I probably had a few more concerns than you – but if not, then welcome to the club)

 ## Quality

 Sure, Mexico is known for being an amazing tourist destination – a trap even.
 It’s known for its cultural heritage and warm culture, but for having world renown and reputable medical and dental practitioners?
 Really?
 Really.

 You can expect to walk into a top-of-the-line dental office equipped with the latest technology to provide you with the highest quality of service you seek – the hang up?
 None really, and it’s only a fraction of the cost.

-This is why I got involved with NeighborHealth.
+This is why I got involved with SmileAbroadCo.
 We have sought out not only the most reputable practitioners, we have done so in one of the safest parts of the country, Monterrey.
 As a sceptic, I couldn’t fathom how a Mexican practice would compare to those “near me” in the USA, Canada, or Europe – well, they do, and consistently exceed the quality of service we can get at home.
 However, I was blown away at the quality, cleanliness and amazing service – and guaranteed zero kidney removal.

 ## Safety

 Safety is always a big concern for anyone.
-NeighborHealth ensures your safety by providing you with rides to and from the airport, and in between your appointments.
+SmileAbroadCo ensures your safety by providing you with rides to and from the airport, and in between your appointments.
 There is no getting lost, no guess work, and no need to learn Spanish overnight.

-NighborHealth Advantage

-NieghborHealth provides you with discounted access to tourist attractions all over town.
+SmileAbroadCo provides you with discounted access to tourist attractions all over town.

 Are there limited services offered?